Home / Compare Energy / Guide to renewable energ…

 Greenpower, an Australian Government initiative, is an accreditation scheme that simplifies the process of selecting an electricity retailer that invests in renewable energy.

-Some renewable energy sources that aren’t allowed in the GreenPower program include:
+Some renewable energy resources that aren’t eligible under the GreenPower program include:

-There are two main ways of harnessing green energy from the sun:
+There are two main ways of harnessing green energy from the sun, and they can be used by both households and businesses alike:

 The main drawback of solar energy is that the sun must be shining for it to work.
 To keep your lights on during cloudy days and at night, energy must be stored in a solar battery or sourced from alternatives like the national electricity grid.